Search for heavy long-lived charged particles with large ionization energy loss in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Simulated samples

 This model-independent search is sensitive to a wide variety of new physics models that produce long-lived, charged particles.
 Several signal models are used to interpret the results.
 The \PYTHIA generator v8.240~\cite{Sjostrand:2014zea}, with the tune CP5~\cite{tune} and the parton distribution function set NNPDF3.1~\cite{nnpdf}, is used to produce the Monte Carlo (MC) signal samples at $\sqrt{s}=13\TeV$.

 The first type of signal consists of HSCPs that are charged under the strong force and live longer than typical hadronization scales.
-Such particles have time to hadronize into a color-singlet hadronic state by picking up a SM quark.
-The pair production of long-lived gluinos (\PSg) is a common signature of mini-split supersymmetric (SUSY) models where the decay of the \PSg into the supersymmetric partners of the top quark, the top squarks~(\stopq), is suppressed when the \stopq\ mass is much higher than the \PSg mass.
-In addition, signals with quasi-stable \stopq, with mass values in the range 400--2600\GeV, are available under the split SUSY scenarios~\cite{Giudice:2004tc,ARKANIHAMED20053, Hewett_2004, Kilian_2005}.
-For purposes of this study, we use long-lived gluinos and stops hadronized into \rhadrons~\cite{Fairbairn:2006gg,Bauer:2009cc}.
+Such particles will therefore hadronize into a color-singlet hadronic state by picking up SM quarks or gluons.
+The pair production of long-lived gluinos (\PSg) is a common signature of mini-split supersymmetric (SUSY) models~\cite{Arvanitaki_2013} where the decay of the \PSg into a scalar squark \squark, a supersymmetric partner of an SM quark, is forbidden because the \squark mass is much higher than the \PSg mass.
+The \PSg decay can then only occur via a highly virtual \squark, leading to a long-lived \PSg~\cite{Lee:2018pag}.
+In this analysis, a quasi-stable \PSg is assumed and no \PSg decay is considered, corresponding to a sufficiently large scalar mass scale~\cite{Giudice:2004tc,ARKANIHAMED20053, Hewett_2004, Kilian_2005}.

+In addition, signals are available with a quasi-stable \stopq, the supersymmetric partner of the top quark, with masses ranging from 400 to 2600 GeV.
+These signals can arise, for example, in R-parity violating SUSY scenarios~\cite{Csaki_2014,Barbier_2005}.
+For purposes of this study, we use long-lived \PSg and \stopq hadronized into \rhadrons~\cite{Fairbairn:2006gg,Bauer:2009cc}.
 The fraction, $f$, of produced \PSg hadronizing into a \PSg-gluon state ($R$-gluinoball) is a free parameter of the hadronization model and affects the fraction of \rhadrons\ that are neutral at production.
 The results of this search are interpreted with $f=0.1$ to allow comparisons with previous versions of this analysis.
 The \rhadron's interactions with matter follow the model in Refs.~\cite{Kraan:2004tz, Mackeprang:2006gx}.